Douglas McRorie Memorial Scholarship

 Scholarships are awarded to agricultural post-graduates majoring in agricultural business, economics, finance or trade.
 This scholarship is made available through the support of the RBC Foundation.

-Claire Doll is a Masters student in the Agriculture and Resource Economics program at the University of Alberta.
+Monica is a Masters student in Agriculture and Resource Economics at the University of Alberta.
+Her Masters dissertation is titled The Causal Effect of Public Infrastructure on Women’s Empowerment in Rural Rice Farming Communities of India.

 The Douglas McRorie Memorial Scholarships are awarded based on the following criteria: